Tag: psychology

 The reason I did this, was that it had become apparent to me sometime ago, that given the same set of instructions, people often execute differently.
 The difference appears to be psychological.

 On one desk we had one person executing fairly well and making a small profit.
-On the other desk we had another person who …
+On the other desk we had another …

 Cardiff fans turn red over blue